sewebb/iis-styleguide/docs/01-index.md

 ## Deployment

 To be able to deploy you need to build a static version of the styleguide.
 The command `npm run build` will build the static site in the `build` directory in the root of the your project.
+NOTE: Always run this command before pushing your to git.